lili-ffxi/FFXI-Addons/README.md

 Complete addons:
 - Smeagol: automatically use CP/XP rings (and gear).
 - Dupefind: find identical items scattered across different inventory bags.
+- Friendzone
 - Indi-Nope: removes graphical effect from Indi-Spells.
 - Witness Protection: assigns random persistent names to characters and linkshells that appear on screen (anonymize your screen)
-- Silt Tracker: tracke earnings of Silt and Beads in Escha/Reisenjima.
+- Silt Tracker: track earnings of Silt and Beads in Escha/Reisenjima.

 Utilities:
 - posfind: click to find your ingame coordinates (X,Y,Z)